2024-03-18 17:35:00

 The same opinion is shared by Elizabeth Escalante, a Peruvian nurse at the Santa Rita Polyclinic, who has highlighted that Spanish health professionals are “very dedicated and provide a complete service”.
 “I want my team to function and work in coordination just like what I have seen here, and for the medical centers to have basic tests for diagnosis.
 The important thing is that our work contribute for the good of the patient“he stated.

 The event was also attended by Chiara Lombardi, head of the GASP program in Cusco.
 For her, the main challenge is that citizens are very exposed to biomass burning and they do not have access to a health system.
-“They arrive at hospitals when they are already serious and, furthermore, They do not receive follow-up or education about his illness,” he specified, while adding that the idea is to replicate this project nationally, beyond the polyclinic.
+“They arrive at hospitals when they are already serious and, furthermore, They do not receive follow-up or education regarding his illness,” he specified, while adding that the idea is to replicate this project nationally, beyond the polyclinic.

 Chiara Lombardi, responsible for the GASP Program of Cuzco (Peru) – Santa Rita Polyclinic.